 Extract the starter code and cd into the directory proj2.
 You will need to run npm install - this will install the dependencies specified in the package.json file locally, into a new directory named node_modules under proj2.
 You should now be all set.
-We have provided a simple test suite, which you can run using the command npm test from this directory.
+We have provided a test suite, which you can run using the command npm test from this directory.
+These are the same tests that the autograder will be running.
+There are no hidden test cases.
+The autograder will be running Node version 18.